webrecorder/pywb/README.md

 [![Build Status](https://travis-ci.org/ikreymer/pywb.png?branch=master)](https://travis-ci.org/ikreymer/pywb)
 [![Coverage Status](https://coveralls.io/repos/ikreymer/pywb/badge.png?branch=master)](https://coveralls.io/r/ikreymer/pywb?branch=master)

-pywb is a Python re-implementation of the Wayback Machine software.
+pywb is a new Python implementation of the Wayback Machine software and tools.

-The goal is to provide a brand new, clean implementation of the Wayback Machine.
+At its core, it provides a web app which 'replays' archived web data stored in ARC and WARC files and provides metadata about the archived captures.

-The 0.2 architecture includes a seperation of the project into distinct packages, which have their own tests and may be used seperately if needed.
+The basic feature set of web replay is nearly complete.

-The focus is to focus on providing the best/accurate replay of archival web content (usually in WARC or ARC files), and new ways of handling dynamic and difficult content.
+pywb features new domain specific rules which can be applied to certain difficult and dynamic content in order to make web replay work.

-pywb should also be easy to deploy and modify!
+The rules set will be under constant iteration to deal with new challenges as the web evoles.

 ### Wayback Machine

-A typical Wayback Machine serves archival content in the following form:
+pywb is compatible with the standard Wayback Machine url format:

 `http://<host>/<collection>/<timestamp>/<original url>`